CNAG-Biomedical-Informatics/convert-pheno/docs/what-is-convert-pheno.md

 # What is Convert-Pheno?

-`Convert-Pheno` is a toolbox that allows for interconverting phenotipic data stored in the most common data models.
+`Convert-Pheno` is a toolbox that facilitates the conversion of phenotypic data stored in commonly used data models.

 <figure markdown>
  ![Convert-Pheno](img/convert-pheno-schema.png){width="550"}